 Another common reason that injury claims take longer to settle is if the victim is still receiving medical treatment.
 It can be challenging to determine the full extent of someone’s injuries when they are still healing.
 It is often best to wait until the treatment has been completed before moving forward with a settlement.
 This way, you can be sure that you receive compensation for all your injuries.

 Scenario: If you were in a car accident and suffered a broken arm, you would most likely need to undergo surgery and have a cast placed.
-Once your arm has healed and you have been released from your doctor’s care, you would then be able to pursue a settlement.
+Once your arm has healed and you have been released from your doctor’s care, you can pursue a settlement.
 However, if you were still receiving treatment for your broken arm, it would be difficult to determine the full extent of your injuries.
 As a result, it would be best to wait until your treatment is completed before moving forward with a settlement.

 Gathering the medical records in the correct form has been a thorn in the side of all Houston personal injury lawyers.
 Hospitals and doctors do not make money from producing the records.
-Thus, it can take months, with much prompting to get the records your lawyer needs.
+Thus, getting the records your lawyer needs can take months, with much prompting.

 The Insurance Company Fights Paying Reasonable Compensation